krh3rtz/Glocal/README.md

 	sudo ./glocal.py -F addresses.txt

-The output of this will be under "KML" folder.
+The output of this will be under "KML" folder so Don't Delete It.

-One of the features that Glocal has, is the seclusion of pin points by color.
-Depending on the IP continent it will give a specific color.
+One of the features that Glocal has is the seclusion of pin points by color.
+Depending on the IPs continent it will show a specific color.
 These are:

 	America        	-> 	Green
 	Africa         	-> 	Yellow